AnantharamanLab/CheckAMG/README.md

 ### 5. Snakemake

-CheckAMG modules are executes as [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines.
+CheckAMG modules are executed as [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipelines.
 If a run is interrupted, it can resume from the last complete step as long as intermediate files exist.

 ## Error reporting